 Broken or crushed items will not be accepted.
 Discard broken lamps.
 Follow EPA guidelines

-ACCEPTED: Gently used clothing, accessories, jewelry, shoes/boots, housewares, appliances, antiques, furniture, paintings, linens, books, musical instruments, tools, seasonal items, etc. Full list
+ACCEPTED: Gently used clothing, accessories, jewelry, shoes/boots, housewares, appliances, antiques, furniture, paintings, linens, books, musical instruments, tools, seasonal items, clean items for rags divided into a separate bag, etc. Full list

 GUIDELINES: Items that are in clean, good working order are most beneficial for Goodwill donation programs.
 Goodwill is unable to repair broken items.